 - Avoid alcohol consumption while abroad

 Before you get on the plane, make sure you have the contact number for your travel insurer.
-This can be the 24 hour helpline, or it can be agent you bought the insurance from; it doesn’t really matter, just so long as you can find it in a pinch.
+This can be the 24-hour helpline, or it can be the insurance agent you bought the insurance from.

 If you purchased the insurance online, do note the contact details of the website as well (e.g. the helpline or email address).

 Ensure that a family member or friend knows the insurer’s contact details.
-In the off chance that you’re unable to contact the insurer yourself (e.g. you are unconscious from an accident), they can reach out on your behalf.
+In the off chance that you’re unable to contact the insurer yourself (e.g. you don't have a data connection or are hospitalised), they can reach out on your behalf.

-Always snap a picture of your luggage, along with the luggage tags.
-Also snap a picture of any valuables, such as laptops and cameras, so that you can show pictures of any damage when making a claim.
+Snap and store a picture of your luggage, along with the luggage tags.
+Also snap a picture of any valuables, such as laptops and cameras, so you can show pictures of any damage when making a claim.

 This serves a second purpose.
-If your luggage is lost, you can show the pictures to the airport staff.
-It is quicker for them to identify your luggage from a picture, than from a written description.
+If your luggage is lost, you can show the photos to airport ground staff, who can easily identify your luggage from a photo rather than a written description.

-An insurer may require you to provide them with a receipt, when you make a claim.
+An insurer may require you to provide a receipt when you make a claim.
 This is not universal, but it’s not uncommon either.
 As such, it’s best to travel with items that you have receipts for.

-You can also call your insurer beforehand, and ask how you’d make a claim on, say, your laptop or watch, if you have no receipt.
+You can also call your insurer beforehand, and ask how you’d make a claim on, say, your laptop or smartphone, if you have no receipt.

 And so forth.
 Timelines make it easy to organise your thoughts, and provide a quick summary for reference.
 This is an easier way to describe the situation, as opposed to writing about it essay-style.

-If you don’t need instant medical attention, do contact your insurer before seeing a doctor.
-This is because some medical institutions may be preferred by your insurer – the claims process may go a lot smoother, if you use these select hospitals and clinics.
+If you don’t need instant medical attention, contact your insurer before seeing a doctor.
+This is because some medical institutions may be preferred by your insurer -- the insurance claims review may go a lot smoother if you see these select hospitals and clinics.

-In addition, you can clarify earlier on if you can make a claim.
+In addition, clarify what medical cases you can make a claim.
 For example, you usually can’t make a claim for dental care if it’s just a toothache; but you can make a claim if you’ve been in an accident, and need critical dental surgery.

-Your insurer may want documents that you find difficult to provide.
-For example, your insurer may want a police report, if you were robbed.
-However, some countries have police forces that will not issue such reports (except internally), or cannot issue a report unless they open an investigation (which they may not be willing to do).
+Your insurer may require documents that you find difficult to provide.
+For example, your insurer may want a police report if you were robbed.
+However, some countries have police forces that will not issue such reports (except internally), or cannot issue a report unless they open an official investigation (which they may not be willing to do).

-Rather than fighting with the local authorities, ask your insurer if alternative documentation will do.
+Rather than arguing with local authorities, ask your insurer if alternative documentation will do.
 For example, a letter from the Singapore embassy may work in place of a police report.

-Alcohol always complicates insurance claims.
-Most travel insurance will not pay out if you get injured/lose your belongings while intoxicated.
+Alcohol always complicates travel insurance claims.
+Most travel insurance claim reviews will not be approved if you get injured or lose your belongings while intoxicated.
 In some cases, even drinking a single can of beer might void your claim.
-Don’t assume you can hide this from an insurer, as they often ask any consulting doctors/police officers whether you’d been drinking.

-As far as possible, try to avoid going on drunken binges while abroad.
-While it may make for a fun night, it may also void for your insurance for any subsequent accidents.
-To be safe, avoid alcohol before activities like skiing, or driving your rental car (even if it was just one beer).
+As far as possible, manage your alcohol consumption when abroad.
+While it may make for a fun night, a drunken binge may void for your travel insurance claim for any subsequent accidents.
+To be safe, also avoid alcohol before high-risk physical activities such as skiing, hiking, or diving.

 Read This Next: